Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 An open floor plan carries every noise from kitchen to living room without interruption.

-The clatter of dishes while someone is trying to talk.
-The television competing with the exhaust fan.
-Guests notice acoustic chaos even if they can’t name it.
+Dishes clattering over conversation.
+The TV fighting the exhaust fan.
+Guests notice acoustic chaos even when they can’t name it.
 They just feel tired faster.

-A single bookshelf against a shared wall, a thick area rug, and soft furniture absorb enough sound to change the acoustic signature of a room completely.
+A loaded bookshelf on a shared wall, a thick rug, and soft furniture absorb enough sound to change a room’s whole acoustic signature.

 17. Whether Your Floors Creak